All Episodes

 And now, thanks to Obama, folks can't understand their health care.

-I mean, there's a whole lot more that folks aren't going to be able to understand anymore because Obama's dipped his uh finger into the jar here.
+I mean, there's a whole lot more that folks aren't going to be able to understand anymore because Obama's dipped his finger into the jar here.

 Okay, so here are my questions.

-If I had been an accredited journalist at the Obama press conference today, if the ground zero mosque is built, Mr. President, will you assist with the ribbon cutting?
+If I had been an accredited journalist at the Obama press conference today, if the Ground Zero mosque is built, Mr. President, will you assist with the ribbon cutting or will you send Michelle Obama to assist with the ribbon cutting at the mosque?

-Uh or how will you handle that?
+Or how will you handle that?

-A fadeaway jump shot from the three-point line or keeping the ball in the fairway off the T. Referring to the Gulf Oil Leak, Mr. President, you said your daughter asked you while shaving, did you plug the hole yet, Daddy?
+A fadeaway jump shot from the three-point line or keeping the ball in the fairway off the tee referring to the Gulf oil leak, Mr. President.

 Of course, Jake Tapper did ask him that.